IF YOU ARE A CLINICIAN and wish to be in contact with a Maine physician who has clinical experience, please contact us.

 All required physician forms may be found on the Maine Department of Health and Human Services website under forms for vital statistics (click here).

-If you are a physician, pharmacist, or other heath care provider and have questions about implementing the Maine Death with Dignity Act, please contact us.
+If you are a physician, pharmacist, other heath care provider, or funeral director, and have additional questions about implementing the Maine Death with Dignity Act or about obtaining general training for your group, please contact us.
+For specific clinical information, you can reach the American Clinicians Academy on Medical Aid in Dying:

 The Maine Death with Dignity Act does not require physicians or other providers to participate in supporting patients’ decisions to hasten their own death: